mmehmetisik/Titanic-Survival-Prediction/README.md

 # Titanic-Survival-Prediction

-- In this study, we tried to predict whether people who traveled on the Titanic would have survived the disaster
+- In this study, we tried to predict whether people who traveled on the Titanic would have survived the disaster.